SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - `clean:next` "cleans" the `.next` folder by deleting it.
 - `clean:static` "cleans" the `static_out` directory by deleting it.
 - `clean:light` "cleans" the **_contents_** of the `.next` and `static_out` folders by deleting what is inside - does not delete the folders.
 This could be useful depending on how you deploy your app.
+- `checkTs` can quickly check your typescript for rule violations, useful if you just moved around a lot of files.
 - `eslint` specifies the parameters with which to run eslint using rules set in `.eslintrc.js`.
 - `stylelint` runs stylelint on all css, scss, and sass files in the `src/assets/styles` directory using rules in `.stylelintrc`.
 - `lint` runs `eslint` on the `src` directory and the contents.
 Also runs `stylelint` This will only warn you of prolems, not fix them.